-Students are eligible for Special Provision for school-based assessment if their ability to demonstrate their achievement is adversely affected by:
+Students are eligible for Special Provision for classroom learning and School-based Assessment if their ability to demonstrate achievement is adversely affected by:

 - personal circumstances.

 Decisions on whether to approve special provisions for classroom learning and/or School-based Assessment must be evidence based and made using a range of appropriate sources including professional testing and reports, educational assessments and teacher observations.

 There are a number of ways in which schools can make alternative arrangements to assist students with their learning and to enable them to be assessed against the unit outcomes, including:

 - rescheduling classroom activities and/or an assessment task

 - allowing the student extra time to complete work or an assessment task

 - setting a substitute task of the same type

 - replacing a task with a different type